ShangariR/HackBio2021-TeamMulis/README.md

 "Email:"
 "Slack username:"
 "Biostack:"
-- Save your script with the file name: script_yourname -Push the script to team’s git repo **HackBio2021-TeamMulis** -Collaboratively as a team, develop a bash script that clones the git repo, and generates a CSV file from all the outputs of your team’s scripts.
+- Save your script with the file name: "script_yourname" -Push the script to team’s git repo **HackBio2021-TeamMulis** -Collaboratively as a team, develop a bash script that clones the git repo, and generates a CSV file from all the outputs of your team’s scripts.
 -Submit your team’s *_GitHub link to only_ t*he bash script